jtwebb/auth/docs/hardening-checklist.md

 The built-in limiter is in-memory (single instance).
 In production (multiple instances), enforce limits using a shared store such as **Redis** or at the edge (CDN/WAF).

+Note on in-memory utilities:

+- `InMemoryRateLimiter` and `InMemoryProgressiveDelay` do **best-effort pruning** of expired entries to reduce memory growth.
+- They are still intended for **development** / **single-instance** deployments.
+Use Redis/edge controls for production.

 ### Proxy / client IP trust boundary

 If you derive client identity from headers like `x-forwarded-for`, ensure your deployment is behind a **trusted proxy/CDN** that overwrites these headers.
 Otherwise attackers can spoof them and bypass per-client limits.